 In addition to these five critical domains, in the cases of abuse, neglect, or financial exploitation, an assessment of the perpetrator is an additional critical task for the APS worker to complete, in order to ascertain the risk to the safety and independence of the vulnerable adult victim.

-When conducting assessments and investigations, the APS worker keeps the NAPSA Practice Guidelines in mind (See page 6).
+When conducting assessments and investigations, the APS worker keeps the NAPSA Practice Guidelines in mind (See page 6 of the Standards Document).